pojntfx/r3map/README.md

 }
 ```

 This will start leeching the resource in the background, and the `OnChunkLocal` callback can be used to monitor the download progress.
-In order to "finalize" the migration, which tells the seeder to suspend the application using the resource and sends marks chunks that were changed since the migration started as "dirty", we can call `finalize()` once the <kbd>Enter</kbd> key is pressed (for more information on the migration protocol, see the [Pull-Based Synchronization with Migrations](https://pojntfx.github.io/networked-linux-memsync/main.html#pull-based-synchronization-with-migrations) chapter in the accompanying thesis):
+In order to "finalize" the migration, which tells the seeder to suspend the application using the resource and marks chunks that were changed since the migration started as "dirty", we can call `finalize()` once the <kbd>Enter</kbd> key is pressed (for more information on the migration protocol, see the [Pull-Based Synchronization with Migrations](https://pojntfx.github.io/networked-linux-memsync/main.html#pull-based-synchronization-with-migrations) chapter in the accompanying thesis):

 ```go
 log.Println("Press <ENTER> to finalize migration")